Mansfield Park: Plot summary

-Fanny Price, at the age of ten, is sent from her impoverished home in Portsmouth to live with the family at Mansfield Park, the Northamptonshire country estate of Sir Thomas Bertram.
-Lady Bertram is her aunt.
-The Bertrams have four children – Tom, Edmund, Maria and Julia – who are all older than Fanny.
-There she is mistreated by all but Edmund.
-Her other aunt, Mrs Norris, the wife of the clergyman at the Mansfield parsonage, makes herself particularly unpleasant to Fanny.
+Ten-year-old Fanny Price is sent from her impoverished home in Portsmouth to live with the family at Mansfield Park.
+Lady Bertram is Fanny’s aunt and her four children – Tom, Edmund, Maria and Julia – are older than Fanny.
+All but Edmund mistreat her, and her other aunt, Mrs Norris, wife of the clergyman at the Mansfield parsonage, makes herself particularly unpleasant.

-When Fanny is fifteen, Aunt Norris is widowed and the frequency of her visits to Mansfield Park increases, as does her mistreatment of Fanny.
-A year later, Sir Thomas leaves to deal with problems on his plantation in Antigua, taking his spendthrift eldest son Tom.
-Mrs Norris, looking for a husband for Maria, finds Mr Rushworth, who is rich but weak-willed and considered stupid.
-Maria accepts his proposal for his money.
+When Fanny is fifteen, Aunt Norris is widowed and her visits to Mansfield Park increase, as does her mistreatment of Fanny.
+A year later, Sir Thomas leaves to deal with problems on his sugar plantation in Antigua, taking with him his spendthrift eldest son Tom.
+Mrs Norris, looking for a husband for Maria, finds the rich but weak-willed Mr Rushworth, whose proposal Maria accepts but only for his money.

-The following year, Henry Crawford and his sister, Mary, arrive at the parsonage to stay with their half-sister, the wife of the new incumbent, Dr Grant.
-With their fashionable London ways, they enliven life in Mansfield.
+Henry Crawford and his sister Mary arrive at the parsonage to stay with their half-sister, the wife of the new incumbent, Dr Grant.
+With their fashionable London ways, they enliven the great house.
 Edmund and Mary then start to show interest in one another.

 On a visit to Mr Rushworth's estate, Henry flirts with both Maria and Julia.
 Maria believes Henry is in love with her and so treats Mr Rushworth dismissively, provoking his jealousy, while Julia struggles with jealousy and resentment towards her sister.
 Mary is disappointed to learn that Edmund will be a clergyman and tries to undermine his vocation.
-Fanny fears that Mary's charms are blinding Edmund to her flaws.

-After Tom returns, he encourages the young people to begin rehearsals for an amateur performance of the play Lovers' Vows.
-Edmund objects, believing Sir Thomas would disapprove and feeling that the subject matter of the play is inappropriate for his sisters.
-But after much pressure, he agrees to take on the role of the lover of the character played by Mary.
-The play provides further opportunity for Henry and Maria to flirt.
-When Sir Thomas arrives home unexpectedly, he finds the play still in rehearsal; it is cancelled.
-Henry departs without explanation and Maria goes ahead with marriage to Mr Rushworth.
-They then settle in London, taking Julia with them.
+After Tom returns to Mansfield Park ahead of his father, he encourages the young people to begin rehearsals for an amateur performance of Elizabeth Inchbald's play Lovers' Vows.
+Edmund objects, believing Sir Thomas would disapprove and feeling that the subject matter is inappropriate but, after much pressure, he agrees to take on the role of the lover of the character played by Mary.
+The play also provides further opportunity for Henry and Maria to flirt.
+When Sir Thomas arrives home unexpectedly, he is furious to find the play still in rehearsal and it is cancelled.
+Henry departs without explanation and in reaction Maria, who had mistakenly believed Henry to love her, goes ahead with marriage to Mr Rushworth.
+The couple then settle in London, taking Julia with them.
 Sir Thomas sees many improvements in Fanny and Mary Crawford initiates a closer relationship with her.